Magnogen/Weber/README.md

 HTML can be a tough nut to crack, but I thought that just copying the Markdown syntax would be a good solution for that.
 After all, people already know it, and its easy to pick up from the many tutorials that are out there.

+Markdown has a lot of features damn.
+I might use a library for this.
+Any good ideas?
+I *was* thinking of making my own compiler, and then I'd be able to add more features and things, but tbh, that seems like it could be hard, especially for a smaller project like this one.
+If this gets enough traction, I might consider making a proper Markdown compiler, using my [Elements library](https://github.com/Magnogen/Elements), particularly `Meal`, as it has been very useful thus far.

 ### CSS

 CSS could just be declared inside a `.css` file.
 It's a pretty easy-to-understand syntax.